10 house cleaner tax deductions for cleaning businesses

 Besides being a valuable investment that helps protect you and your business from financial losses, cleaners insurance is a valuable tax deduction for any cleaning business.

 General liability insurance for cleaners is one of the most important types to consider; it helps safeguard you in case of accidental damage to a client’s property, such as spills on carpets or scratches on surfaces.
 It also helps protect against claims for non-employee bodily injuries.
-Premiums for liability insurance are deductible as business expenses, reducing your taxable income.
+Premiums for liability insurance are typically tax deductible as business expenses, reducing your taxable income.

 If you hire employees, workers’ compensation insurance becomes essential and often mandatory.
 It helps cover costs if an employee gets injured on the job and protects you from paying medical expenses, lost wages and more out of your own pocket.
 Premiums for workers’ comp insurance are also deductible, making it easier to manage this required expense.